-freedom of association encompasses a political party's decision [about][sic] the identity of, and the process for, electing its leaders."28

-The positions of chair and vice-chair, as set forth in N.J.S.
+In the Hartman case, the Court noted that "[a] political party's determination of the structure which best allows it to pursue its political goals, is protected by the Constitution and that freedom of association encompasses a political party's decision [about][sic] the identity of, and the process for, electing its leaders."26 The positions of chair and vice-chair, as set forth in N.J.S.
 19:5-3, are restricted to individuals of opposite genders.
-This statute, as in Eu, "limits New Jersey political parties' discretion in how to organize themselves and select their leaders, thus burdening the associational rights of the parties and their members."29
+This statute, as in Eu, "limits New Jersey political parties' discretion in how to organize themselves and select their leaders, thus burdening the associational rights of the parties and their members."27

 A state may, under limited circumstances, enact a statute that interferes with internal party affairs.
 Such a statutory restriction, however, is only permissible when it is "necessary to [effectuate] the successful completion of a party's external responsibilities in ensuring the order and fairness of elections."
-The requirement that one man and one woman serve as chair or vice chair does not ensure an "orderly and fair" election process and is therefore unconstitutional and invalid.
-As
+The requirement that one man and one woman serve as chair or vice chair does not ensure an "orderly and fair" election process and was therefore deemed unconstitutional and invalid.
+30